-Find a seasoned real estate agent who either closes at least 35 homes a year or 90% more homes than the agents in their market.
+Find a seasoned real estate agent who either closes at least 35 homes a year or more homes than 90% of the agents in their market.
 It takes hard work and a good reputation to get that kind of business.
 A high-volume agent like that eats, sleeps and breathes real estate.
-Now, that’s who you’re looking for!
+Now, that’s who you want!

-If you’re selling your house, an agent who is that successful can afford to provide a full marketing plan and may even hire extra support to make sure home sales don’t miss a beat—including yours.
+If you’re selling your house, an agent who is that successful can afford to provide a full marketing plan and may even hire extra support to make sure home sales don’t miss a beat.

 Find out how long it typically takes them to close a home.

 There’s no guarantee that the agent will be able to help you buy or sell a home within a certain time frame.
 But having an idea of what to expect can be helpful, especially if you’re selling a house.
 If you’re trying to sell your home on a tight timeline, you want to choose an agent who will work hard to get it sold quickly.